tch521/python-TAMER/CONTRIBUTING.rst

 Get Started!
 ------------

+**NOTE**: the details below come from a template and are not valid at this early stage of development.

 Ready to contribute?
 Here's how to set up `python_tamer` for local development.

 1. Clone `python_tamer` repo from GitLab.